-The hallmark of the forensic psychology program is the service learning opportunities embedded in the coursework.
+The hallmark of the forensic psychology program is the experiential learning opportunities embedded as requirements in the coursework.
 Students don’t just read books - they participate!
 Bay Path has a unique program that allows students to gain experience, network, and explore career opportunities throughout their academic career.

-- The RISE-UP Program (Hampden County Sheriff’s Department) - This is a unique integrated learning experience that combines female residents in the Western MA Wellness and Recovery Center with undergraduate students from Bay Path University in a positive, collaborative learning environment.
+- The RISE-UP Program (Hampden County Sheriff’s Department) - This is a unique integrated learning experience that combines female residents in the Western MA Recovery & Wellness Center with undergraduate students from Bay Path University in a positive, collaborative learning environment.
 The program focuses on students and offenders working together on issues related to self-esteem, relationships, and addiction.